yguitton/training-material/topics/imaging/tutorials/electrophoresis-gel-bands-image-analysis/tutorial.md

 ## Convert ROIs to label map

 Now that we have the coordinate information in GeoJSON format, we can convert it into a label map.
 This label map is an image where each ROI is assigned a unique label, allowing it to be quantified or visualized in downstream steps.
+In this step, you will also need the information obtained earlier with the {% tool [Show image info](toolshed.g2.bx.psu.edu/repos/imgteam/image_info/ip_imageinfo/5.7.1+galaxy1) %} tool about the width and height of the image.

 > <hands-on-title>Convert coordinates to label map</hands-on-title>
 >